 Is it foolish or unwise to share this story here?
 Perhaps from one perspective.
 It might tempt people to discriminate against Nels, such as not booking him based on his beliefs rather than his performance.
 Is it unconventional?
 Sure.
 This is a very personal account on a public website.
 Does it reveal truth?
 Hopefully.
 Here it is in his own words.

 • • • • •

 I told my mom I was going to run away and join the circus.
 She thought it was a good idea!
 That makes sense when you consider she was a mime and fire eater, among other things.
 And my dad was a minister.
 Odd, but true.

 At eight years old I was introduced to juggling, mime, clowning, and more through performing arts ministry workshops.
 After that I developed my skills and antics at every opportunity, especially with my best friend Andrew at various Christian camps and events.
 Life was good.
-Though not all of it.
+Except when it wasn’t.

 In my teen years it became clear to me that we’re all broken people in a broken world.
-Without going into private details, members of my family saw the effects of uncontrolled anger, separation, and bad choices.
+Without going into private details, members of my family saw the effects of anger, abuse, and separation.
 Then my dad died.
-Through all of this I made a lot of bad choices, most of which I kept hidden from others.
-As I struggled with lying, stealing, pornography, anger, and other stuff, I knew I needed a change.
+Through all of this I made a lot of bad choices, most of which I tried to keep hidden.
+As I struggled with things like lying, stealing, porn, and anger, I knew I needed a change.